 Samsung Galaxy S10 5G (Available Now)

 What we know: Samsung was the first phone maker to put its 5G cards on the table, previewing the Galaxy S10 5G when it released the rest of its Galaxy S10 phones.
-And now we've seen the phone in action: The Galaxy S10 5G debuted on Verizon's network in mid-May, and arrived on AT&T's network on June 17; Sprint started offering the phone on June 21; and T-Mobile will start selling the device June 28.
+The Galaxy S10 5G then debuted on Verizon's network in mid-May, and arrived at AT&T, Sprint and T-Mobile in June.
 In the case of AT&T, though, only corporate users on the carrier's Business Unlimited Preferred plan can buy the 5G-ready S10.

 At Verizon, you'll pay $1,300 for a 256GB version and $1,400 for the 512GB model.
-Sprint charges the same amount for the 256GB version, but you can also get the Galaxy S10 5G on an 18-month Sprint Flex lease; pre-order the phone from Sprint and after a $250 discount (reflected in bill credits), you'll lease the S10 5G for $40.28.
+Sprint charges the same amount for the 256GB version, but you can also get the Galaxy S10 5G on an 18-month Sprint Flex lease at just $30 per month.
 AT&T is charging $1,000 for the S10 5G, but again, that phone is only available to corporate customers.

 We spent some time in Chicago testing the Galaxy S10 5G's network performance and were impressed by the speeds we saw, though there are some caveats.
 Verizon's network only works outside and you need to be in sight of one of its 5G towers.
 While Verizon is working to expand 5G coverage, it's still in a limited area in the Windy City.